sudoPB/Bethelsite/src/content/staff/senior-pastor.md

 ---
-name: "Rev. Dr. John Smith"
+name: "Rev. Dr. Joseph K. Joseph"
 title: "Senior Pastor"
-image: "/uploads/staff/john-smith.webp"
+image: "/uploads/staff/jkj.webp"
-email: "pastor.john@churchname.org"
+email: "jkj@bethelbaptistchurch.in"
-phone: "+1-555-0101"
+phone: "+91-12345-67890"
-bio: "Pastor John has been faithfully serving our congregation for over 12 years, bringing wisdom, compassion, and biblical teaching to our community."
+bio: "Rev. Dr. Joseph K. Joseph has served the Lord for over five decades in India and the USA as a pastor, professor, and seminary principal, with a deep passion for church planting and theological education."
 order: 1
 draft: false
 ---

-Rev. Dr. John Smith has been the Senior Pastor of our church since 2013.
-He holds a Doctor of Ministry from Seminary University and has over 20 years of pastoral experience.
+Rev. Dr. Joseph K. Joseph trusted the Lord Jesus as his personal Savior in 1964 and was ordained to the ministry in 1974.
+He holds a B.Sc. from Kerala University, a Diploma in Theology from Berean Baptist Bible College (Bangalore), an M.A. in Bible from Bob Jones University, an M.Div. and Th.M. from San Francisco Theological Seminary, and a Doctor of Sacred Ministry (DSM) from Northland International University, USA.

+Over the past 50 years, he has served as the principal of two Bible seminaries, visiting professor at four others, and pastor of four churches across the USA and India.
+He has taught Theology, Bible, Hebrew, Greek, and various related subjects.

 ## Ministry Philosophy

-Pastor John believes in expository preaching, pastoral care, and community engagement.
-His heart is to see people grow in their relationship with Christ and serve others with love.
+Dr. Joseph is committed to sound biblical teaching, leadership training, and church multiplication.
+His vision is to equip faithful men to lead local churches and expand the Gospel throughout India.

 ## Areas of Focus

+- Theological education and biblical languages
-- Biblical preaching and teaching
+- Seminary leadership and teaching
+- Church planting and pastoral ministry
+- Missionary training and support
-- Pastoral counseling and care
+- Biblical counseling and discipleship
-- Leadership development
-- Community outreach initiatives
-- Vision casting for the church

 ## Personal Life

-Pastor John is married to Sarah, and they have three children.
-He enjoys reading, hiking, and spending time with his family.
-He is also an avid supporter of local community programs.

-Contact Pastor John for pastoral care, counseling, or to discuss the vision and direction of our church.
+Dr. Joseph is married to Leela Joseph, and they have three children—David, Daniel, and Deborah—and six grandchildren.
+They currently live in Bangalore, India, where he continues to lead Baptist Care Ministry, overseeing church planting efforts with 15 national missionaries.

+Contact Dr. Joseph for ministry partnerships, theological education, or church planting initiatives.